Chapter 1: System Overview

 Master Architecture

-Section titled “Master Architecture”Safe Treasury (Base) | |-- [Zodiac Roles Modifier] -- permissions layer | | | |-- [Payment Module] -- invoices, one-offs, off-ramp sends, bridge sends | | emits PaymentExecuted(safe, recipient, token, amount, docHash, paymentType) | | | |-- [LlamaPay] -- salary streaming (vanilla, no fork) | emits CreateStream, WithdrawFromStream | vEmployee Smart Account (Openfort ERC-4337) | |-- [Session Key] -- scoped: USDC contract + LlamaPay (on-chain) | destination enforcement in Convex (off-chain, Path A) | or via CapxulRouter contract (on-chain, Path B) | |-- Routes to: |-- External EOA (MetaMask, etc.) |-- Off-ramp provider deposit address (HoneyCoin) |-- Bridge contract (deBridge, LI.FI) |-- Stays in smart accountTwo Sides
+Section titled “Master Architecture”Safe Treasury (Base) | |-- [Zodiac Roles Modifier] -- permissions layer | | | |-- [Payment Module] -- invoices, one-offs, off-ramp sends, bridge sends | | emits PaymentExecuted(safe, recipient, token, amount, docHash, paymentType) | | | |-- [LlamaPay] -- salary streaming (vanilla, no fork) | emits CreateStream, WithdrawFromStream | vEmployee Smart Account (Openfort ERC-4337) | |-- [Session Key] -- scoped: USDC contract + LlamaPay (on-chain) | destination enforcement in Convex (off-chain, Path A) | or via CapxulRouter contract (on-chain, Path B) | |-- Routes to: |-- External EOA (MetaMask, etc.) |-- Off-ramp provider deposit address (fiat ramp facade) |-- Card spend (card facade) |-- Bridge contract (bridge facade) |-- Stays in smart accountTwo Sides

 Section titled “Two Sides”Org side (Safe treasury).
 A Safe on Base holds USDC.
 Custom modules and Zodiac infrastructure enable programmatic payment execution without manual multisig signing for every transaction.
 The Payment Module handles discrete payments.
 LlamaPay handles streaming payments.
 Zodiac Roles enforces permissions (spending limits, role-based access, backend service roles).